SurrealNumber/CoreTitleInheritance/readme.txt

 Need to prevent prestige from refunds from giving fame Need to deal with the situation where the de jure duchy title does not exist, or is held by a different character (similarly for other tiers)
 Possibly remove the ability to core titles of the highest tier.

+Running game 2nd time:
+Title and on click for decision missing both designate and de-designate are showing up again. - also both showing up for other character's titles, and for capital titles.

+Making sure I don't for get pattern: save_temporary_scope_as = this_title scope:this_title available everywhere.